 THE ROAD AHEAD

-Part of my fascination with these contenders stems from the mystery of the Other.
-They are talented with their body as I can never hope to be.
+Part of my fascination with these contenders stems from the mystery of the Other, as they are talented with their body in a way I can never hope to be.
 After a year’s sorry attempt in Self-Defense, I discovered I have as much survival instinct as I do coordination.
 But I’m drawn to the sport for the resonance; I fill with hope and pride in people who seek excellence in their craft, partly for this very pursuit in the roles I have played as mother and as writer.
-Whether or not I have been successful remains a different matter.
+Whether or not I have succeeded remains a different matter.
 But what I’ve asked the competitors were really parenting questions that continue to replay themselves.
 How much do I push my son to free him – to borrow from Gloria Vanderbilt – to follow his bliss?
 How do I encourage him to refuse distractions from his purpose?
 How to reconcile the wisdom of balance with the virtues I prize: stamina, discipline, passion?
 You lose, sometimes excise, a part of yourself for the greater gain on the hot trail of dreams.

 “The tragedy in life doesn’t lie in not reaching your goal.
 The tragedy lies in having no goal to reach.
 It isn’t a calamity to die with dreams unfulfilled, but it is a calamity not to dream.”ย Benjamin Mays (1894-1984), American minister and educator